Atif Dudaković: War crimes charges

 In April 2018, police detained Atif Dudaković and 12 others on suspicion of committing crimes against humanity during the Bosnian War.
 All were members of the Bosnian Army's 5th Corps, which under Dudaković's leadership was in charge of the Bihac area.
 They were suspected of having carried out atrocities against civilians including ethnic Serbs and Bosniaks, who were loyal to other Bosnian leaders, and prisoners during the war.
 The case against them was based on more than 100 witness interviews, video footage and evidence from exhumations.
 Bosniaks rallied in Sarajevo, carried a large banner reading "Heroes, not criminals!", to express their support to them.
 Dudaković and the others are accused of killing over 300 civilians and the destruction of 38 Serb Orthodox churches.
 In October 2018, Dudaković was formally indicted for crimes against humanity.
+No verdict has been handed down in the case.